What are Peatlands?

 Forest Carbon currently has two peatland restoration projects where carbon is available for purchase:

-Restoration of peatlands is a costly process, so we at Forest Carbon are working to address this problem by aligning corporate and private investors who want to mitigate their carbon emissions to cover these critical costs and enable land managers to kick-start restoration efforts.
+Restoration of peatlands is a costly process.
+We are working to address this problem by involving corporate and private investors who want to cover these critical costs, enabling land managers to kick-start restoration efforts.

 If you are interested in peatland restoration or investment, please get in touch.

-You can also read more about how peatland carbon offsets are validated and verified through the Peatland Code here.
+Read more about how peatland carbon offsets are validated and verified here.